|

-the balmy July weather with my Uncle Sam paying all expenses.
-I did my six-week basic training and was sent to Denver, Colorado
+Texas enjoying the balmy July weather with my Uncle Sam paying all expenses.
+I did my six-week basic training and was sent

-for my technical school as a Motion Picture Laboratory Specialist.
-I had wanted to get into Motion Picture Cameraman
+to Denver, Colorado for my technical school as a Motion Picture Laboratory Specialist.
+I had wanted to get into Motion

-but this was, after all, the military and I went where they wanted to send me.
-This was August of 1972 and the Vietnam War
+Picture Cameraman but this was, after all, the military and I went where they wanted to send me.
+This was August of 1972 and

-was still going on.
-I found out later that Motion Picture Cameramen were often sent over there and ended up in planes being
+the Vietnam War was still going on.
+I found out later that Motion Picture Cameramen were often sent over there and ended up

-Lowry, AFB.
-It wouldn't be until I reached my final destination at Vandenberg AFB in California that I would replace it with
+to me at Lowry, AFB.
+It wouldn't be until I reached my final destination at Vandenberg AFB in California that I would replace

-a brand new Yashica LD-6 Super-8 camera.
-The Yashica (which I still own and still works) has a 6 to 1 zoom lens, single frame
+it with a brand new Yashica LD-6 Super-8 camera.
+The Yashica (which I still own and still works) has a 6 to 1 zoom lens, single

 compositing.
 The pieces for STAR TRIX were falling into place.